mikelevins/bard/doc/kernel-tutorial.md

 `PING` — arity 0:

 ```
-0: CONST "ping"
+0: op_CONST "ping"
-1: GLOBAL print
+1: op_GLOBAL print
-2: CALL 1
+2: op_CALL 1
-3: RECV 0
+3: op_RECV 0
-4: YIELD
+4: op_YIELD
-5: GOTO 0
+5: op_GOTO 0
 ```

 `PONG` is the same with `"pong"`.
 Create two threads over these and run the scheduler; they alternate.

-Notice how little `YIELD` needed: each thread is a frame, so switching is assigning a pointer.
+Notice how little `op_YIELD` needed: each thread is a frame, so switching is assigning a pointer.
 Nothing was saved or restored, because there is nothing outside the frame to save.